smartsakthi/smartsakthi/README.md

 # 👋 Hello!
 I’m @smartsakthi

-I’m a passionate UI/UX Designer, Programmer, and Networking enthusiast based in **Chennai, INDIA**.
+👋 Hello!
+I’m @smartsakthi
+I’m a System Administrator based in Chennai, INDIA, with a strong background in IT infrastructure, networking, and automation, and a working knowledge of UI/UX design and programming.

 ---

-### 🔭 What I’m Doing
+🔧 What I’m Doing
-- Currently sharpening my skills in **UI/UX Design**, **Networking**, and **Programming**.
-- Always exploring new tools and techniques to create intuitive and beautiful digital experiences.
+Currently working as a System Administrator, managing infrastructure, servers, and ensuring secure and efficient IT operations.
+Still passionate about UI/UX and development — I believe in blending design thinking with system-level

 ---

-### 🌱 I’m Learning
+🌱 I’m Learning

-- Advanced UI/UX Design principles and prototyping
-- Networking technologies and infrastructure
-- Modern programming languages and frameworks
+Advanced system administration (Linux/Windows servers, virtualization, cloud infrastructure)

+Network security and automation (Bash, PowerShell, Python scripting)

+Continual learning in UI/UX and modern frameworks to stay creative
 ---

-### 🤝 Let’s Collaborate
+🤝 Let’s Collaborate
-I’m open to collaborating on projects related to UI/UX design, web development, or networking.
+I'm open to projects involving:

-Feel free to reach out if you want to build something great together!
+IT Infrastructure setup and management

+Network design and system automation & scripting

+UI/UX design or full-stack web development
+Let’s build something secure, smart, and stunning together!

 ---